nspcc-dev/neo-go/docs/notifications.md

 ### `notification_from_execution` notification

-Contains three parameters: container hash (hex-encoded LE Uint256 in a string), contract script hash (hex-encoded LE Uint160 in a string) and stack item (encoded the same way as `state` field contents for notifications from `getapplicationlog` response).
+Contains three parameters: contract script hash (hex-encoded LE Uint160 in a string), notification name and stack item (encoded the same way as `state` field contents for notifications from `getapplicationlog` response).

 Example: